 I took a Film Noir class in college and we watched a couple films (Criss Cross and Kiss Me Deadly) that had been shot in the Bunker Hill area of downtown Los Angeles.
 The teacher of the class told us about Bunker Hill while discussing the films, about how it was once a bustling part of the emerging city, then it became derelict and was eventually razed.
 That’s an oversimplification, of course, but I was fascinated and immediately went to the library to find out more (weird to think that I was in college pre-internet).
 The idea that downtown LA used to have a big hill at its heart (bigger than it currently does, anyway) and that it was terraformed as recently as the late 60’s seemed too crazy to be believed.

-Around the time I was graduating (circa 1996), the (relocated &) restored Angel’s Flight funicular re-opened.
+Around the time I was graduating (circa 1996), the restored and relocated Angel’s Flight funicular re-opened.
 It was built in 1901, but was relocated as part of the Bunker Hill “urban renewal project”.
 You can see parts of this in this This 1969 TV show “The Outsider”.

-The “new” (since 1996) location of Angel’s Flight is across the street from the Grand Central market, and despite spending time down there many, many times for jury duty (the market is the best place for jury duty lunch options), I’d never been there when the funicular was running and/or crowded with visiting classroom or tourists.
+The “new” (since 1996) location of Angel’s Flight is across the street from the Grand Central market, and despite spending time down there many, many times for jury duty (the market is the best place for jury duty lunch options, but also, seriously, why do I get called for jury duty so damn often), I’d never been there when the funicular was running and/or crowded with visiting classroom or tourists.
+Or classroom tourists.
 I’d walked up the stairs that ran parallel with the track several times, carrying lunch items purchased from DTLA Cheese.
+Damn it, the funicular has eluded me for all these years.

 Over 20 years later, the stars aligned and Sylvia and I found ourselves stepping aboard the funicular (the Olivet car) for the first time.